-- Airport. - Operate the airport in a sound and business-like manner. - commercial operators and recreational users. - Improve the long term value and financial performance of the airport. - Promote a safe, accessible, affordable and reliable air transport system for the Eastern Bay of Plenty region.
+- Provide high quality facilities and services commensurate with existing levels of aviation activity and in accordance with all the appropriate Acts, Regulations and Rules pertaining to airport and aviation operations in line with the size of Whakatāne Airport. - Operate the airport in a sound and business-like manner. - Ensure that the airport is administered efficiently, effectively and safely to the benefit of scheduled flight operations, commercial operators and recreational users. - Improve the long term value and financial performance of the airport. - Promote a safe, accessible, affordable and reliable air transport system for the Eastern Bay of Plenty region.

-GOVERNANCE 3.
+GOVERNANCE